 - Dyslexia Canada

-- Pedagogy Non Grata is a nifty website about educational research.
+- Pedagogy Non Grata is a website about educational research.

 International

-- Developmental Disorders of Language and Literacy Network is an online network of professionals seeking to close the gap between research and practice in literacy teaching.
+- Developmental Disorders of Language and Literacy Network (DDOLL) is an email-based network of professionals seeking to close the gap between research and practice in literacy teaching.

-- International Dyslexia Association, which has branches/affiliates around the world.
+- The International Dyslexia Association has branches/affiliates around the world.

 - ResearchEd is a teacher-led initiative to raise the research literacy of educators and bridge the gap between research and practice in education.
-Their amazing Youtube channel full of free PD by the world’s experts is here.
+Their amazing Youtube channel is here.

 New Zealand